Rahul-Codebase/Polling-System/README.md

-# Java GUI Application for Polling Systems
+# Polling System (Java GUI Application)

-This project's software needs are determined by the Online Polling System, a Java application with significant GUI and database properties.
-This project is intended for feedback forms or small-scale voting procedures like college elections.
+Polling System is a Java application that has significant GUI and database properties that establish the software requirements for this project.
+Feedback forms or college elections are one of the examples of small-scale voting procedures that this project is intended for.

-This program offers administrators and voters a quick and easy way to get involved in the polling process.
-Voters can select from the options that are already available in this application.
-When assessing the votes, the administrator's job is made easier by the ability to display all of the voter details in one convenient format.
+This software gives voters and poll workers a quick and easy method to get involved in the voting process.
+Through this application, people can cast their votes for the pre-existing alternatives.
+With the ability to access all voter details in one place, the administrator's job of assessing the votes is made easier.

-Prerequisite: The MySQL connector needs to be stored in the project's root directory or, if using Intellij IDEA, installed as an external library.
+A prerequisite is that the MySQL connection be stored in the project's root directory or, if using Intellij IDEA, added as an external library.